Reconfiguration on nowhere dense graph classes: Introduction

-\textsc{Independent Set} reconfiguration if the solutions appearing in the reconfiguration sequence are only allowed to be of size $k$ and $k-1$ is equivalent to reconfiguration under the token jumping model considered by Ito et al.~\cite{ito2014fixed,ito2014parameterized}.
-In the \emph{token jumping problem} for a vertex subset problem $\QQQ$ on graphs we are given a graph $G$ and two feasible solutions $S_s, S_t\subseteq V(G)$ of $\QQQ$ with $|S_s|=|S_t|$, and imagine that a token is placed on each vertex of $S_s$.
-The problem is to determine whether there exists a sequence $S_1,\ldots,S_n$ of feasible solutions, where $S_1=S_s$, $S_n=S_t$ and each $S_{i+1}$ results from $S_i$, $1\leq i<n$, by moving exactly one token to another vertex.
-The token jumping problem for \textsc{Independent Set} is known to be \textsc{PSpace}-complete in this setting on graphs of bounded bandwidth~\cite{mouawad2014reconfiguration,wrochna2014reconfiguration} (hence pathwidth and treewidth) and W[1]-hard on general graphs~\cite{ito2014parameterized}.
-On the positive side, the problem was shown to be fixed-parameter tractable, with parameter $k$, for graphs of bounded degree, planar graphs, and graphs excluding $K_{3,d}$ as a subgraph, for any constant $d$~\cite{ito2014fixed,ito2014parameterized}.
+In this work we consider the token addition and removal (TAR) model of reconfiguration.
+In this model, for a vertex subset problem $\QQQ$ on graphs, we are given a graph~$G$ and two feasible solutions $S_s, S_t\subseteq V(G)$ of $\QQQ$ with $|S_s|=|S_t|=k$.
+The problem is to determine whether there exists a sequence $S_1,\ldots,S_n$ of feasible solutions, where $S_1=S_s$, $S_n=S_t$, each $S_i$ has size $k$ or $k-1$ if $\QQQ$ is a maximization problem and size $k$ or $k+1$ if $\QQQ$ is a minimization problem, and each $S_{i+1}$ results from $S_i$, $1\leq i<n$, by adding or removing exactly one vertex. \textsc{Independent Set Reconfiguration} is known to be \textsc{PSpace}-complete on graphs of bounded bandwidth~\cite{mouawad2014reconfiguration,wrochna2014reconfiguration} and W[1]-hard parameterized by $k$ on general graphs~\cite{ito2014parameterized}.
+On the positive side, the problem was shown to be fixed-parameter tractable, with parameter $k$, for graphs of bounded degree, planar graphs, and graphs excluding $K_{3,d}$ as a subgraph, for any constant~$d$~\cite{ito2014fixed,ito2014parameterized}.
 This result was extended by Lokshtanov et al.~\cite{lokshtanov2015reconfiguration} to graphs of bounded degeneracy and nowhere dense graphs.
-Lokshtanov et al.\ also proved that dominating set reconfiguration (in the token jumping model) is $\textsf{W}[1]$-hard on general graphs and fixed-parameter tractable, with parameter $k$, for graphs excluding $K_{d,d}$ as a subgraph, for any constant $d$ (in particular on all degenerate graph classes and nowhere dense graph classes).
+Lokshtanov~et~al.\ also proved that \textsc{Dominating Set Reconfiguration} is $\textsf{W}[1]$-hard parameterized by $k+\ell$ on general graphs and fixed-parameter tractable, with parameter~$k$, for graphs excluding $K_{d,d}$ as a subgraph, for any constant $d$ (in particular on degenerate graph classes and nowhere dense classes).